Ephibbs/PanoMarket/README.md

 ---

+## Overview

-We all hear about decentralized assets like bitcoin and NFTs, but nearly everyone trades them through centralized exchanges (i.e. coinbase, binance, etc).
-But what if you could just spin up a centralized exchange for anything, not just crypto or stocks.
+What if you could just spin up a centralized exchange for anything, not just crypto or stocks?
 Pano is centralized serverless exchange infrastructure built on top of Cloudflare that allows creating auto-scalable clusters of trading markets for literally anything.
 Built on Cloudflare's edge infrastructure, it provides global scalability and ultra-high throughput trading capabilities of up to ~330 orders/second for any asset pair.

-## Overview

-Pano Market is a serverless exchange platform infrastructure built on top of Cloudflare that allows creating auto-scalable clusters of trading markets for any asset.
-Built on Cloudflare, it provides global scalability and ultra-high throughput trading capabilities.

 ## Features